cko-2/cko-2.github.io/essays/smartquestions.md

 No such error with clang++.
 Using void* or auto instead of nil removes the error.
 Is there something I messed up?

 --------------------
-A: This is a confirmed regression in gcc 15.1 i.e gcc is wrong to reject a well-formed program.
+Answer: This is a confirmed regression in gcc 15.1 i.e gcc is wrong to reject a well-formed program.
 Note that gcc's error says 'nullptr' is not a constant expression which is also incorrect because nullptr is actually a constant expression.

 This can be seen from expr.const: